 2. Befriend your stepchildren.
 Being a “friend” to your children may fly in the face of some parenting wisdom, but true friendship involves patience, respect, understanding, honesty, listening, affection and forgiveness.
 Treat your stepchildren the way you would treat someone whom you are trying to befriend: i.e., be the best version of yourself.
 Understand that your stepchildren are as afraid of the evil stepmother trope as you are of becoming one.

 4. Give yourself time.
 Be patient with your stepchildren.
 And be patient with yourself.
 As a stepparent, your humanity and frailty is often on display.
 The same goes for your kids.
 Be patient and forgiving.
-Sometimes I self-medicated through my frustration with donuts, wine or solitary walks in the woods.
+Sometimes I soothed my frustration with doughnuts, wine or solitary walks in the woods.
 That helped.

 5. Do not punish.
 I never, ever disciplined my stepdaughters (that was their father’s job).
 If they approached me with a tough request that I didn’t want to grant, or if they behaved in a way I knew needed correction, I answered, “Well, let’s talk to your father and see what he thinks.”
 If I didn’t like something, I tried to be honest about it.
 But I resisted the impulse to act.
 It’s almost always best to wait, even when you know you’re being tested.
 You can always act later.
 It’s much harder to reverse the impact of your words or actions after the fact.